 2 FOR 1

-In support of equality and inclusivity, the TeleTech Community Foundation will match all employee donations two-for-one until the end of July up to $100K to several nonprofit groups who support civil rights and equality.
-All you need to do is submit your receipt to email@example.com and we will make the donation to the charity by August 3, 2020.
+In support of equality and inclusivity, the TeleTech Community Foundation will match all employee donations two-for-one until the end of August up to $100K to several nonprofit groups who support civil rights and equality.
+All you need to do is submit your receipt to email@example.com and we will make the donation to the charity.

 Qualifying organizations include: